GitMunish1/numpy-/README.md

 # numpy
-with numpy learning to goal of tensorflow
+with numpy I will acheive the goal of learning tensorflow